-A. "Be careful for nothing" or be anxious about nothing, or don't worry about anything.
+6b "Be careful for nothing" or be anxious about nothing, or don't worry about anything.
 The Christian is not permitted to fret, worry or stew about circumstances or people as sinners do.
 After all, we have recourse to an omnipotent God who has promised to meet our needs.
 Hence the exhortation to prayer.
 To worry is a sin because it calls into doubt the promises, care, love and faithfulness of God.
 God's cure for care is constant prayer.
 We are to talk everything and anything over with the Lord in prayer.
 If it concerns us, it concerns Him.

-- 1. We can be concerned about things we need in life but we are not to worry or fret about them. - B. Prayer is the larger word here, supplication is narrower. - 1.
-"Prayer" involves all of these acts of worship, from the actual act of prayer to meditation to public worship. - 2.
-"Supplication" is the "asking" and "petition" part of prayer. - C. The sin of an unthankful and ungrateful attitude, where we never acknowledge or thank God for His infinite blessings and goodness to us. - D. "everything" means exactly what it says.
-Nothing is too small or unimportant not to bring to prayer. - E. "requests" Not demands.
+6c Prayer is the larger word here, supplication is narrower.
+"Prayer" involves all of these acts of worship, from the actual act of prayer to meditation to public worship.
+"Supplication" is the specific "asking" and "petition" part of prayer.

+6d The sin of an unthankful and ungrateful attitude, where we never acknowledge or thank God for His infinite blessings and goodness to us.

+6e Not demands.
 We cannot demand anything from God.
-To hear Charismatics pray and "demand" things from God through some assumed spiritual authority they claim to possess is the height of arrogance and blasphemy.
+To hear Charismatics pray and "demand" things from God through some assumed spiritual authority they claim to possess is the height or arrogance and blasphemy.
 To demand things from God reveals an improper attitude that we are somehow above God or that God owes us answers to prayer.
 God answers prayer for His sake (not ours) and those actions are based on His mercy and love, not on some sort of obligation that He supposedly owes us.
 Mortal man will not order God around like He was some sort of glorified bellhop.